deadPix3l/deadPix3l.github.io/_posts/2017-02-12-code-example.md

 ---
-title: Code Example
+title: Code Example | Monochrome
 description: This page contains examples for writing code in markdown.
-header: Code Syntax Example
+header: Code Syntax Example | Monochrome
 ---

+*NOTE: This post came default with the Monochrome theme.
+It may later be moved to somewhere more appropriate,
+but for now i am keeping it here because it is legitimately useful to me, and hopefully others.*

 To insert highlight code inside of a post, it's enough to use some specific tags, has directly described into the [Jekyll documentation](http://jekyllrb.com/docs/templates/#code-snippet-highlighting).
 In this way the code will be included into a ``.highlight`` CSS class and will be highlight according to the [syntax.scss](https://github.com/mojombo/tpw/blob/master/css/syntax.css) file.
 This is the standard style adopted by **Github** to highlight the code.

 This is a CSS example: